-Ensign Peak Academy applied for accreditation through AdvancEd, and has paid the accreditation application fee, the Readiness Diagnostic fee, and the Engagement Review fee.
+Ensign Peak Academy applied for accreditation through Cognia (formerly AdvancEd) and has paid the accreditation application fee, the Readiness Diagnostic fee, and the Engagement Review fee.
 It is typical for the process to take two years, for new schools.

 Cognia describes their service as follows:

 Ensign Peak Academy is not accredited at this time, but is actively pursuing this status.
-The accreditation decision is at the sole discretion of AdvancEd, and no guarantee is offered.
+The accreditation decision is at the sole discretion of Cognia, and no guarantee is offered.

-Progress Update: The AdvancEd Application was acknowledged as received on May 10, 2018.
+Progress Update: The Application was acknowledged as received on May 10, 2018.